TeaglesConsulting/Recipes/README.md

 Recipes
 =======

-A collection of recipes/patterns that we have found useful
+A collection of recipes/patterns that we find useful